ThomasSquall/Ingbling/README.md

 This folder is divided in 4 important sub-folders:
 - assets folder: This folder contains js, css & img folders by default which are used by the core to find Javascripts, CSS and Images files.
 - collections folder: This folder contains all your Mongo models/collections.
-- controllers folder: This folder contains all your Controllers, one per page.
+- controllers folder: This folder contains all your Controllers.
-- middlewares folder: This folder contains all your Middlewarew.
+- middlewares folder: This folder contains all your Middleware.
 They will be called in order per each URL.
 - templates folder: This folder contains all your templates.

 ### Collections

 All the collections/models should be put in this folder.
 In the project you will find an example: let's analyze it!

+PS: This file has been moved to extensions/Basic/collections folder.

 ``` php
 <?php